-Our success depends largely on the skills, experience and performance of key members of our senior management team including Dr. Jan Groen, our President and Chief Executive Officer, Chris Thibodeau, our Chief Commercial Officer, Joe Sollee, our Executive Vice President Corporate Development and General Counsel, and Francis Ota, our Executive Vice President Finance.
+Our success depends largely on the skills, experience and performance of key members of our senior management team including Dr. Jan Groen, our President and Chief Executive Officer, Chris Thibodeau, our Chief Commercial Officer, Joe Sollee, our Executive Vice President Corporate Development and General Counsel, Francis Ota, our Executive Vice President Finance, Philip Ginsburg, our Executive Vice President and Chief Medical Officer and Miriam Reyes, our Senior Vice President of Laboratory Operations.
 These executives are critical to directing and managing our growth and development in the future.
 Our success is substantially dependent upon our senior management's ability to lead our Company, implement successful corporate strategies and initiatives, develop key relationships, including relationships with collaborators and business partners, and successfully commercialize ConfirmMDx test.
 Competition for desirable personnel is intense, and there can be no assurance that we will be able to attract and retain the necessary staff.
 The failure to maintain management or to attract sales personnel as we move towards the commercialization of our ConfirmMDx test could materially adversely affect our business, financial condition and results of operations.